Icyshaman/Terraform_AWS_Web_Instance/README.md

 >**Overview**
 * [web_instance.tf](https://github.com/Icyshaman/Terraform_AWS_Web_Instance/blob/master/web_instance.tf) is a terraform file which will perform following task:

-    * Create a key and a security group which allow port 22 and port 80.
+    * Creates a key and a security group which allow port 22 and port 80.

     * Launch EC2 instance using key and security group created by code itself.